QubitProducts/kube-ci/README.md

     ```https://github.com/organizations/YOURORG/settings/installations/12345```
   - It need Read permission to repos and repo contents, and read/write to
     Checks.
+  - Enable the following events (TODO: not all of these are used, needs review):
+    - Check suite
+    - Check run
+    - Create
+    - Delete
+    - Commit Comment
+    - Deployment
+    - Deployment Status
+    - Issue Comment
+    - Pull Request
+    - Pull Request Review
+    - Push
+    - Release
+    - Repository

 - Deploy kube-ci
   - You should already have argo deployed.
 Some things currently assume a